klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 But for computer generated approximations there is still a problem: standard computer algorithms fail to preserve the geometry, so on long time intervals the qualitative properties disintegrate.
 Viviani and I asked if there are computer algorithms that approximate solutions of Euler's equations in such a way that Arnold's geometric description remains intact.
 I eventually remembered from my post-doc time in New Zealand that [Robert McLachlan](https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=677230) had showed me a curious way to approximate the 2-D Euler equations via something called the *sine-bracket*.
-It's a method developed by Vladimir Zeitlin in 1991 which uses quantization theory to replace the continuous vector field in Euler's equations with a *matrix*.
+I returned to it and learned that it's a method developed by Vladimir Zeitlin in 1991, which indeed preserves the geometric structure, and which at heart uses quantization theory to replace the continuous vector field in Euler's equations with a *matrix*.
-Imagine my excitement.
+My excitement went off the charts.

-We plowed the literature on Zeitlin's model and found -- not so much.
+We plowed the literature for follow-up studies on Zeitlin's model, and we found -- not so much.
 While the method preserves Arnold's geometry, it approximates individual solutions worse than standard algorithms and therefore didn't catch on in the computational mathematics community.
 But we were not bothered, since individual solutions can't be approximated for long times anyway, regardless of the choice of algorithm.
-Instead, we set out to learn more about Zeitlin's model, which clearly was underexplored (and still is).
+Instead, we set out to further study Zeitlin's model, which clearly was underexplored (and still is).

-The beauty of Zeitlin's model, or *matrix hydrodynamics*, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new mathematical theory for matrices for addressing old questions about hydrodynamics.
+The beauty of Zeitlin's model, or *matrix hydrodynamics*, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new theory of matrices for addressing old questions about hydrodynamics.
 Furthermore, computers are superb at matrix calculations, so we can explore theoretical ideas via computer experiments.
 At the same time, the map from a fluid velocity field to a matrix is hard to grasp.
 What do the matrix elements really mean?